The Problem with Always Trusting Your Vibes

 Vaccine hesitancy is another example of unconscious bias masquerading as “vibes.”

-Perhaps you’ve had the experience of trying to educate a vaccine hesitant friend about how much safer Covid vaccines are than Covid or about all the vital ways vaccines have improved human health and life expectancy, without making the tiniest bit of progress toward inspiring them to get the shot.
+Perhaps you’ve had the experience of trying to educate a vaccine hesitant friend about all the vital ways vaccines have improved human health and life expectancy, without making the tiniest bit of progress toward changing their mind.
 There’s a reason for that: vaccine hesitancy isn’t about facts.
 It’s about vibes.

-On April 29th of this year, The New York Times published an article called Vaccine Skepticism Was Viewed as a Knowledge Problem.
+On April 29th 2021, The New York Times published an article called Vaccine Skepticism Was Viewed as a Knowledge Problem.
 It’s Actually About Gut Beliefs.
 Author Sabrina Tavernise writes,

 In recent years, epidemiologists have teamed up with social psychologists to look more deeply into the “why” behind vaccine hesitancy.
 They wanted to find out whether there was anything that vaccine skeptics had in common, in order to better understand how to persuade them.